rahz/racquet_v1/README.md

 Referee assistant to help aid on-court scoring

-View information about a club and their venue, as well as, their success in tournaments and leagues.
+View information about a club and their venue, as well as, their success in tournaments.

 ## Setting up an account

-Note: You can only set up an account with your club president.

-Once you have created an account with your club president, enter the email you registered with and the temporary password.

-You will be presented with a new screen to change your temporary password.

-Once complete, you will have full access to the system.
+Press the sign-up button after the launch, search for your club by inputting the Club ID and password and then input all the required fields of your personal information.
+Once completed, you will be registered into the database and navigated into the dashboard screen.

-Welcome to Racquet.
+Welcome to RacQuet!